truefinder/garuda/README.md

 * openssl-0.9.7a-2 or higher
 * libpacp-0.7.2-1 or higher

-Redhat 9.0 is also good selection to run garuda
+Any linux is also good selection to run garuda